Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 How is tinea corporis diagnosed?

-Your caregiver may be able to tell you have tinea corporis by looking at your skin.
+Your healthcare provider may be able to tell you have tinea corporis by looking at your skin.
 He may gently scrape off some of your skin and look at the sample through a microscope.
 This will help him know the type of fungus that is causing your infection.

 How is tinea corporis treated?